GenomicsAotearoa/Nextflow_Workshop/docs/session_1/1_introduction.md

 nextflow run Sydney-Informatics-Hub/nf-core-demo -profile test,singularity -ansi-log false
 ```

 It's very likely you will execute a workflow multiple times as you find the parameters that best suit your data.
-You can save a lot of spaces (and time) by **resuming** a workflow from the last step that was completed successfully and/or unmodified.
+You can save a lot of spaces (and time) by **resuming** a workflow from the last step that was completed successfully or unmodified.

 By adding the `-resume` option to your `run` command you can use the cache rather than re-running successful tasks: